gaearon/react-hot-loader/getstarted.md

 ## More documentation

 For more detailed documentation, see [README on GitHub](https://github.com/gaearon/react-hot-loader/blob/master/README.md).
+A troubleshooting guide documenting common setup issues [can be found here](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md).

+Contributions to the project [are also welcome](https://github.com/gaearon/react-hot-loader/blob/master/CONTRIBUTING.md)!